A Beginner’s Guide To Ebay

 In A Beginner’s Guide To eBay, we cover everything you need to know for opening up your own eBay shop!

 Years ago, I listed one item on eBay.
 It was a pair of jeans, and it got no bids.
-I figured there must be some trick to getting things sold. maybe you had to be a marketin g whiz or something, I don’t know. but anyway, after that auction was over, I never thought about selling on eBay again…
+I figured there must be some trick to getting things sold.
+Maybe you had to be a marketing whiz or something, I don’t know.
+But anyway, after that auction, I never thought about selling on eBay again…

 I decided to give eBay a second chance.
 It’s been a smashing success!

-So if you’re interested in starting your own eBay business, I can assure you, it’s really very easy.
+So if you’re interested in starting your own eBay business, I assure you it’s very easy.
 Here’s my version of a beginner’s guide to getting started:

 After that, you’ll need merchandise.
 Time to clean out the attic!